-Franchising in Europe is not as transparent as it is in the USA, where because the Federal Trade Commission regulates the sale of franchises, information regarding each franchise fee structure is readily available.
+Franchising in Europe is not as transparent as it is in the USA where, because the Federal Trade Commission regulates the sale of franchises, information regarding each franchise fee structure is readily available.
 While discounts on the standard fees are often still offered, at least in the opening years, all parties know what the starting point is when they come to the table to negotiate.
-This report is focused on Europe and therefore limited to the information franchisors and franchisees we interviewed were willing to share and what was publicly available in their annual reports.
+Because this report is focused on Europe, it is therefore limited to the information franchisors and franchisees we interviewed were willing to share as well as the information published in the hotel companies' annual reports and other publicly available sources.